Longfellow School (Madison, Wisconsin)

-Longfellow School is a two-story grade school in the Greenbush neighborhood of Madison, Wisconsin, built in 1917 and expanded in 1924 and 1938.
+Longfellow School is a two-story grade school building in the Greenbush neighborhood of Madison, Wisconsin, built in 1917 and expanded in 1924 and 1938.
+It ceased operation as a school in 1980.
 In 1996 it was listed on the National Register of Historic Places.

 The Greenbush Addition to Madison was platted in 1854.
 The first homes were built in the southwest corner, where the land was highest.
 The remainder needed to be filled before houses could be built.
 Some areas were filled with gravel.
 Others were filled by dumping garbage until it surmounted the water table, then spreading dirt over the top.

 Greenbush developed as a group of different ethnic communities.
 The early settlers were mostly German and Irish.
 In the 1890s many Russian Jews arrived, fleeing pogroms in Europe, settling around Mound and Park streets.
-Italian immigrants (mostly Sicilian) followed from 1900 to 1915 - many of them railroad workers or ditch diggers for Madison Gas Company.
+Italian immigrants (mostly Sicilian) followed from 1900 to 1915 – many of them railroad workers or ditch diggers for Madison Gas Company.
 There were also about ten African-American families.

 Madison's first public school had opened in 1838 in a log cabin, when the new community was clustered around the capitol square.
 Population began growing in the Bush in the 1870s, but a public school wasn't built in the neighborhood until 1892.
 That first Greenbush Public School was built on the southeast corner of the site occupied by the current Longfellow School.
 It was renamed Longfellow School around 1902.
 In 1909 another building was added, probably designed by Claude & Starck.
 This was an elementary school, and in 1911 it had 361 students.
 Only six years later the enrollment had increased to 700 students and the complex needed expansion again.